Michael Lindsay Coulton Crawford: HMS Upholder (N99)

 After three months with L23, Lieut.
 Crawford was appointed first lieutenant in HMS Upholder, under the command of Lieut.
 Cmdr.
 Malcolm Wanklyn (later VC).
-Crawford joined the boat on 10 December 1940 and she sailed for Gibraltar on 12 December 1940 and thence to Malta to join the 10th Submarine Flotilla.
-On the way, Upholder participated in Operation Excess, acting as a screen for the movement of ships to Malta including HMS Illustrious, the Royal Navy's new aircraft carrier.
+Crawford joined the boat on 10 December 1940; she sailed for Gibraltar on 12 December and thence to Malta to join the 10th Submarine Flotilla.
+On the way, Upholder participated in Operation Excess, acting as a screen for ships sailing to Malta, including HMS Illustrious, the Royal Navy's new aircraft carrier.
 Upon arrival in Malta, Upholder was berthed adjacent to Illustrious, which suffered repeated Luftwaffe attacks.

 From her base in Malta, Upholder engaged in normal patrolling duties with the purpose of preventing supplies reaching Axis forces in North Africa, with a particular focus on shipping sailing down the west coast of Sicily down the Tunisian coast to Tripoli and down the eastern side of Sicily from Taranto.
-The prime target was shipping heading to North Africa, but any enemy shipping of a reasonable size was considered a worthwhile target.
 Her early patrols were not particularly successful.
 Crawford suggests that one reason may be that at that time there were restrictions on the number of torpedoes which should be launched during attacks, which meant that in some attacks only two were fired at a target rather than three.
 On one occasion, on 12 April 1941, Upholder was out of torpedoes, but still achieved a minor success by persuading an enemy convoy to turn round by firing star-shell.

 On 26 April 1941, Upholder attacked the wreck of the German merchant ship Arta, which had run aground on the sand-banks off Kerkennah in Tunisia.
 A party was sent aboard and documents were retrieved from the captain's safe, which was blown open using explosives.
 The party then destroyed the wreck with demolition charges.
-On the following day, 27 April, Upholder attempted to get close to the similarly grounded wreck of the Italian destroyer Lampo, but ran aground herself before she could reach her.
+On the following day, Upholder attempted to get close to the similarly grounded wreck of the Italian destroyer Lampo, but ran aground herself before she could reach her.
 Several days later, on 1 May, Upholder attacked a merchant convoy, sinking the German merchant ship Arcturus and damaging and later sinking the German merchant ship Leverkusen.

 Crawford later recalled that on one occasion Upholder was selected to land a party of commandos at Taormina in an attempt to assassinate Luftwaffe Generalfeldmarschall Albert Kesselring, who intelligence indicated was staying at the Miramar Hotel.
 Wanklyn volunteered Upholder for the job, partly because he had spent his honeymoon in Taormina and was familiar with the bay.
 Upholder was fitted out for the task with a fender in order to avoid damaging her bow on the rocks.
 The operation was postponed and later cancelled due to Kesselring reportedly having left Taormina.
 Various sources, including Crawford, suggest that this episode occurred in April 1941.